Can Dehumidifiers Improve Indoor Air Quality?

-The purpose of ventilating a home is to maintain a healthy and safe living environment by supplying fresh air and removing stale, polluted air.
+The purpose of ventilating a home is to maintain a healthy and safe living environment.

 The reason for the buildup of indoor pollution in today’s homes is a direct result of our efforts to conserve energy and save money.
 As the techniques and materials used to insulate and seal our homes has improved, the result is stale and polluted air trapped inside.

 - Chemicals used in the construction or renovation of buildings

 - Off-gassing of furniture, cabinets, flooring, and countertops

 - Infiltration of ozone, pollen, and molds from the outside

 - Cleaning supplies